UTT-Connole/class-api-IT4200-2024-fall/README.md

 - <a name="Soda">**Soda Endpoint**</a>
   - **Endpoint**: `GET /soda`
-  - **Description**: This endpoint is used to choose a soda to go with your meal. 🥤🥤🥤
+  - **Description**: This endpoint is used to choose a soda to go with your meal.
+By default, it returns a random soda brand.
+You can retrieve the full list of available sodas by using the query parameter `all=true`. 🥤🥤🥤
   - **Test File**: test_soda.py

 - <a name="Pokefishing">**Pokefishing Endpoint**</a>